 In the wild, felines must hunt to eat.
-In spite of the fact that they hunt and eat in packs, there is always leftover food after they are done with their meal.
+In spite of the fact that their wild ancestors hunt and eat in packs, there is always leftover food after they are done with their meal.

 They may not need to use this type of instinctual behavior as long as they live in a loving home, but when push comes to shove, cats know how to keep safe.

-Do Cats Try to Bury Their Food to Eat Later?
+Do Cats Try To Bury Their Food to Eat Later?

 However, this is false because felines are not scavengers.
 They typically feed on as much of a carcass as they can eat in one meal after which they stop.
 Felines, including house cats, have a very strong sense of smell that can detect food that is not fresh.